scala-js/scala-js-website/doc/tutorial.md

     [info] Running tutorial.webapp.TutorialApp
     Hello world!
     [success] (...)

+**Troubleshooting**: Should you experience errors with the `PermGen` size of the JVM at this point, you can increase it.
+Refer, for example, to [this StackOverflow question](http://stackoverflow.com/questions/8331135/transient-outofmemoryerror-when-compiling-scala-classes).

 Congratulations!
 You have successfully compiled and run your first Scala.js application.
 The code is actually run by a JavaScript interpreter.
 If you do not believe this (it happens to us occasionally), you can use sbt's `last`: